Frequently asked questions

 How do I explain the YHS to my patients if they ask for more details?

-What do I need to tell my patients about YHS?
+What do I need to tell my patients about Your Health Summary?

 Aggregated data will not be available.
 The Your Health Summary facility is only for use in providing care to patients directly and only by clinicians with approved access to the YHS.
 It is not available for use in any population health monitoring or for assessment of clinical performance.
 It is not accessible by Insurance companies or Government agencies unless required by law.